 But here we do!
-We go upstairs – wooden creaky and a small entrance and in to a tiny store.
+We go upstairs – wooden creaky and a small entrance and into a tiny store.
 There a lovely older man helps us.
 He has a great selection.
 What?
 I mean it.
 We get a choice.
 So we pick our bags and wander around the town.

 As it starts to run we head back.

 Next day we are off for a walk.
-It is cold and the wind hurts my ears as we head past the river and to the lake.
+It is cold and the wind hurts my ears as we head past the river and into the lake.
 We find a playground.
 After a while I am so cold we turn back.

 As we head back into town I am delighted to find gardens with lovely spring flowers blooming.

-Even the bumble bees are furry and friendly on this day!
+Even the bumblebees are furry and friendly on this day!

-We go for about a 2 hour walk.
+We go for about a 2-hour walk.
 We go through the village and along what they call ‘the mall’.

 Explorason wants a toy store, and he thinks it is a shopping mall.
-Well, an Irish mall is the road that runs each side of the waterway!
+Well, an Irish mall is a road that runs each side of the waterway!
 But wait.
 We find a toy store.
 It is upstairs and had we not walked we would never have found it.

 Tonight is our last night.
 We have an early dinner and head to the bar.
 There is going to be some traditional Irish music.
-As we wait we chat to Australians and Americans.
-My son Skypes his friends in USA.
+As we wait we chat with Australians and Americans.
+My son Skypes his friends in the USA.
 It is a great night and I did take a movie I will load later.